-construction expenditures will vary from year to year.
+Over the 30-year development period, total construction expenditures for the Project are estimated at about \$339.6 million (see Section 4.b of Table 4 for cost assumptions).
+This translates into average construction expenditures of about \$11.3 million per year.
+In practice, construction expenditures will vary from year to year.
 Infrastructure costs will occur in the early years of development as the backbone infrastructure is installed.
-Construction costs Over the 30-year development period, total construction expenditures for the Project are estimated at about \$339.6 million (see Section 4.b of Table 4 for cost assumptions).
-This ranslates into average construction expenditures of about \$11.3 million per year.
-In practice, associated with buildings will be realized over time as the lots are absorbed and developed.
+Construction costs associated with buildings will be realized over time as the lots are absorbed and developed.